Trump’s Day 1 promises are ambitious – and controversial

 “I will terminate the ‘green new scam’ and will cut your energy prices in half, 50%, within one year from Jan.
 20,” Mr. Trump said at his Oct.
 27 rally in Madison Square Garden.

 Another Day 1 priority is likely to be a revival of his Schedule F initiative.
-The measure, launched late in his first term and rescinded immediately by President Biden, would remove the job security of some 50,000 civil servants, allowing for them to be fired at-will.
+The measure, launched late in his first term and rescinded immediately by President Biden, would remove the job security of some 50,000 civil servants, allowing for them to be fired at will.
 Mr. Trump has long claimed the “deep state” undermined his agenda during his first term.

 The conservative Heritage Foundation has made revival of Schedule F part of its Project 2025 initiative to help the incoming Trump administration, including a list of vetted replacements for fired civil servants.
 Mr. Trump has distanced himself from the controversial program, but observers still expect some aspects – including Schedule F – to be implemented.